studio-a-productions/maze_runners/README.md

 ## BETA Releases

+Beta releases will be stored as different branches, but may be deleted.
+The source can be found in the `source` folder.

 The game is currently compiled as Beta 0.2 (version 0.0.2).

-The provided source code is now in sync with Beta 0.3 (version 0.0.3) and may differ from the compiled release.

 ### Version Naming Convention